Modeling Dynamic Neural Activity by combining Naturalistic Video Stimuli and Stimulus-independent Latent Factors: Model Architecture and Hyperparmeters Setting

 \section{Model Architecture and Hyperparmeters Setting}

-The video processing part consists of a factorized 3D-CNN block followed by a Gaussian readout (\cite{gaussianreadout}).
-Each convolutional layer consists of a factorized 3D convolution across spatial and temporal dimension followed by a batch normalization layer and an ELU activation function.
+All experiments and training of models were done on a single A100 GPU with 80GB of memory. \\ The video processing part consists of a factorized 3D-CNN block followed by a Gaussian readout (\cite{gaussianreadout}).
+Each convolutional layer consists of a factorized 3D convolution across spatial and temporal dimensions followed by a batch normalization layer and an ELU activation function.
 We use a variational autoencoding approach for the latent representations.
 A dropout layer is applied to the neuron responses before they are fed into the encoder.
-This prevents the model from learning correlations between specific neurons thereby encouraging the learning of global latent representations.
+This prevents the model from learning correlations between specific neurons, thereby encouraging the learning of global latent representations.
 The encoder applies a linear layer reducing the dimensionality of neuron responses $ N \approx 8,000$ ($N$ ranging from 7800 to 8200 depending on the mouse as part of the SENSORIUM dataset~\citep{turishcheva2024reproducibility}) to $n \ll N$.
-For each time step the same linear layer is applied independently.
+For each time step, the same linear layer is applied independently.
 The linear layer is followed by a layer normalization and an ELU activation function.
 An individual linear layer was trained for each mouse.
-The output is processed by a one-layer recurrent neural network with gated recurrent units producing the means $\mu(\mathbf{y};\phi)$ of the approximate posterior $q(\mathbf{z}|\mathbf{y};\mathbf{\phi}) = \mathcal{N}(\mu(\mathbf{y};\psi),\sigma^2 \mathbf{I})$. $\sigma$ is a learnable model parameter of the encoder. $\mathbf{z}$ is combined with the outputs from the video encoding part computing the parameters for the probability $\log p(\mathbf{y}|\mathbf{z},\mathbf{x})$ as in \cref{eq:encoder_q} and \cref{eq:encoder_theta}.
-For a graphical illustration see \cref{fig:model}.
+The output is processed by a one-layer recurrent neural network with gated recurrent units producing the means $\mu(\mathbf{y};\phi)$ of the approximate posterior $q(\mathbf{z}|\mathbf{y};\mathbf{\phi}) = \mathcal{N}(\mu(\mathbf{y};\psi),\sigma^2 \mathbf{I})$. $\sigma$ is a learnable model parameter of the encoder. $\mathbf{z}$ is combined with the outputs from the video encoding part computing the parameters for the probability $\log p(\mathbf{y}|\mathbf{z},\mathbf{x})$ as in \cref{eq:encoder_q}.
+For a graphical illustration, see \cref{fig:model}.
 We searched over various hyperparameters (Table~\ref{tab:hyperparamters}) using Optuna~\citep{akiba2019optuna}.